-Use-Inspired Research Co-Created With Partner Organizations
+Use-Inspired Research Co-Created With Non-Academic Partners

-Investigating the Financial Impact of Extreme Weather on Midwestern Farmers over Time and by Farming System
+Investigating the Financial Impact of Extreme Weather on Midwestern Farmers over Time and by Farming System (EDF)

 Researchers will quantify the effect of variable weather and climate change on farm financial performance, using long-term local data from the Kansas Farm Management Association.
 The resulting analysis will inform the risk that agricultural lenders face from climate change and the role of lenders in supporting a transition to more resilient farming practices and systems.
 The researchers plan to engage agricultural lenders for feedback on their analysis in a conference panel on climate change and agricultural financial risk.

 Cornell Investigators: Ariel Ortiz-Bobea, Dyson School

 EDF Investigators: Maggie Monast, Director of Working Lands; Vincent Gauthier; Dave McLaughlin, Economist